rizkiarm/grid-universe/docs/guides/extending_the_system.md

 Notes:

-- For new tiles with blocking behavior, include Blocking.
+- For new tiles with blocking behavior, include `Blocking`.

-- For damage-like hazards, add Damage and optionally LethalDamage.
+- For damage-like hazards, add `Damage` and optionally `LethalDamage`.

-- For collectables, add Collectible and optionally Rewardable.
+- For collectables, add `Collectible` and optionally `Rewardable`.

 ## Implementing a new system

 Systems are small, pure functions that transform State.
-Let’s implement a bounce_pad_system that, after a successful agent move, pushes the agent forward by BouncePad.strength steps in the same direction of travel.
+Let’s implement a `bounce_pad_system` that, after a successful agent move, pushes the agent forward by `BouncePad.strength` steps in the same direction of travel.

 Key decision: where to hook

-- Since this depends on the last move direction, we should run after movement_system within each submove (i.e., inside the per-substep suite) or derive direction from prev_position → position.
+- Since this depends on the last move direction, we should run after `movement_system` within each submove (i.e., inside the per-substep suite) or derive direction from `prev_position → position`.

-- A simple approach: compute direction from (prev_position[agent] -> position[agent]) for the current step.
+- A simple approach: compute direction from `(prev_position[agent] -> position[agent])` for the current step.

 ```python
 # grid_universe/systems/bounce_pad.py